marekplaza/ansible_journey/README.md

  #### Running the Demo Lab Network

  To begin, please prepare at least two network devices.
 These could be set up using [https://containerlab.dev/](https://containerlab.dev/) tool.
- Guide how to set up certain DEMO enviroment, you will find in folder: [containerlab_DEMO](containerlab_DEMO)
+ Guide how to set up sample DEMO enviroment, you will find in folder: [containerlab_DEMO](containerlab_DEMO)

  ## Project Structure